oracle/terraform-provider-oci/website/docs/d/datascience_model_version_sets.html.markdown

 The following attributes are exported:

+* `category` - The category of the model version set.
 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the model version set compartment.
 * `created_by` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the user who created the model version set.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 See [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`